DATAMATH CALCULATOR MUSEUM

 |Batteries:||CR2025||Date of manufacture:||mth 02 year 2004 (E)|

 |Program steps:||Courtesy of:||Joerg Woerner|

-Combines the features of the MathMate with the 2-line display of the TI-15.
+Combines the features of the MathMate with the 2-line display of the TI-15 Explorer Elementary Calculator.

 Also evaluate inequalities to build number sense skills.

-There is no relation ship to the TI-10 Profit Guide introduced already in 1986.
+There is obviously no relationship between this TI-10 for grades K-2 and the TI-10 Profit Guide introduced already in 1986.